 Below are some links to additional material that can help you make informed decisions

-- Tips For Starting a Conversation – Discussing your wishes with your loved ones is so important, but it can be hard to get started.
+- Tips for Starting the Conversation – Discussing your wishes with your loved ones is so important, but it can be hard to get started.
 This list of ideas will help you ease into the conversation.

 - Schedule a conversation with a facilitator to discuss what’s most important to you as you begin your plan

-- If you have an advance directive in place, review it with a facilitator to make sure it still reflects your wishes
+- If you have an advance directive in place, review it or to make sure it still reflects your wishes

 - When you are comfortable with your advance directive, provide copies to your advocates and family so they are prepared to be your voice if something happens

 - Provide a copy of your advance directive to the admissions department of your local hospital for placement in your electronic medical chart, so it’s easy to find in an emergency

 For more information on ACP call 269.983.8166 or email email@example.com